trustgraph-ai/trustgraph/docs/tech-specs/graph-contexts.md

 #### Value → Term Rename

-The `Value` class is currently used in ~78 files.
-Renaming to `Term` would better reflect RDF terminology and is feasible in a 2.0 breaking release.
+The `Value` class will be renamed to `Term`.
+This affects ~78 files across the codebase.
+The rename acts as a forcing function: any code still using `Value` is immediately identifiable as needing review/update for 2.0 compatibility.

 ## Security Considerations